top of page

 About us...

-The Dakar Planning Committee was comprised of various individuals and leaders from the community committed to the implementing the brainchild of then Vice Mayor Kennedy.
+The Dakar-Plateau, Senegal Planning Committee was comprised of various individuals and leaders from the community committed to implementing the brainchild of then Vice Mayor John J. Kennedy.
 In 2018, under the leadership of Vice Mayor John J. Kennedy, a Pasadena delegation visited Dakar-Plateau and enjoyed 10 days of African hospitality—Teranga.
-Upon the delegation's return, a proposal of Sister City affiliation with Dakar-Plateau was prepared for the Pasadena City Council’s consideration and, on August 27, 2018, the Council unanimously approved Dakar-Plateau as Pasadena’s first African Sister City.
-Nine months later, the official agreement was signed by Mayors Tornek and Ndoye in the Council Chambers of Pasadena City Hall during an historic visit by the eight-member Senegalese delegation from June 13-22, 2019.
+Upon the delegation's return, a proposal of Sister City affiliation with Dakar-Plateau, Senegal was prepared for the Pasadena City Council’s consideration and, on August 27, 2018, the Council unanimously approved Dakar-Plateau, Senegal as Pasadena’s first African Sister City.
+Nine months later, the official agreement was signed by Mayors Terry Tornek and Alioune Ndoye in the Council Chambers of Pasadena City Hall during an historic visit by the eight-member Senegalese delegation from June 13-22, 2019.

 DSC_4856.jpg